-- Assistance in completing the forms, including advice in relation to what is or is not a donation in any particular case, will also be available on request. - 8.6 Minor omissions or errors found by the Commission in a donation statement will be notified to the candidate.
+Assistance in completing the forms, including advice in relation to what is or is not a donation in any particular case, will also be available on request.

+- 8.6 Minor omissions or errors found by the Commission in a donation statement will be notified to the candidate.
 If requested to amend his/her donation statement, the candidate must do so within 14 days [Section 4(2)]. - 8.7 The Commission can request additional information from a candidate in relation to his/her donation statement.
-Where such additional information is requested, it must be provided in a form determined by the Commission and may have to be accompanied by a statutory declaration [Section 24(6A)]. - 8.8 Copies of donation statements and statutory declarations furnished by unsuccessful candidates will be laid by the Commission before both Houses of the Oireachtas and will be made available for a period of three years for public inspection at the offices of the Commission [Section 24(7)(a) and Section 73].
+Where such additional information is requested, it must be provided in a form determined by the Commission and may have to be accompanied by a statutory declaration [Section 24(6A)]. - 8.8 Copies of donation statements and statutory declarations furnished by unsuccessful candidates will be laid by the Commission before both Houses of the Oireachtas once the Standards Commission has finished its review and will be made available for a period of three years for public inspection at the offices of the Standards Commission once the documents been laid before the Houses [Section 24(7)(a) and Section 73].
 Summary details of the donations disclosed are also included in a report to the Chairman of Dáil Éireann [Section 4(1)], laid before each House of the Oireachtas [Section 4(5)] and published on the website of the Commission. - 8.9 Certificates of monetary donations/statutory declarations and statements from financial institutions are retained by the Commission and are not put on public display or otherwise disclosed, unless ordered by a court to do so or disclosure is required in connection with an investigation held by the Commission [Section 23B(8)].